 I know what you might be thinking.
 It’s not “Christmas” unless you have a Christmas cracker/bon bon to pop open with your loved ones & friends.
-I myself really do love the tradition of it, but truly, there’s not much going on inside Christmas crackers / bon bons these days, and let’s face it they’re expensive for what you get and most of them are pretty much the same thing in different wrapping.
+I myself really do love the tradition of it, but truly, there’s not much going on inside Christmas crackers / bon bons these days, and let’s face it they’re expensive for what you get.
+Most of them are pretty much the same thing in different wrapping.

-So, if you looking for an alternative that’s still traditional yet quick, inexpensive and a nicer gift for guests, try these quick and easy napkin bon bons that I did for a little pre-Christmas dinner at home this week (more on that coming later in the week!)
+So, if you’re looking for a Christmas cracker / bon bon alternative, that’s still traditional yet quick, inexpensive and a nicer gift for guests, try these quick and easy napkin bon bons that I did for a little pre-Christmas dinner at home.

-Quite simply, it’s just a $3.50 jar of lollies I bought from the supermarket, wrapped up in the linen napkins I was using for the table (that I already had at home), and tied off at each end with ribbon from my ribbon box!
+Quite simply, it’s just a $3.50 jar of lollies I bought from the supermarket, wrapped up in the linen napkins I was using for the table (that I already had at home), and tied off at each end with ribbon!

-They took all of 5 minutes to put together and I particularly love that they look like traditional Bon Bons but your guests get to take home something a little nicer that the typical Bon Bon stuffer that just ends up in the bin 2 hours later.
-Less waste which I think everyone can appreciate and you can customise them in several ways; any sort of cylindrical shaped jar or gift (jam jars, sweets, yule log); coloured ribbons; any coloured/pattern napkins (even large paper napkins would work if you don’t have fabric napkins, just be very gentle when tying the ribbons).
+They took all of 5 minutes to put together and I particularly love that they look like traditional Bon Bons but your guests get to take home something a little nicer that the typical plastic Bon Bon stuffer.
+Less waste, which I think everyone can appreciate, and you can customise them in several ways.
+Any sort of cylindrical shaped jar or gift (jam jars, sweets, yule log); coloured ribbons; any coloured/pattern napkins (even large paper napkins would work if you don’t have fabric napkins, just be very gentle when tying the ribbons).

 If you already have fabric napkins and ribbon at home, then they shouldn’t need to cost more than a few dollars each.